ansible/ansible/docs/docsite/rst/community/other_tools_and_programs.rst

 - `Ansigenome <https://github.com/nickjj/ansigenome>`_ is a command line tool designed to help you manage your Ansible roles.
 - `Awesome Ansible <https://github.com/jdauphant/awesome-ansible>`_ is a collaboratively curated list of awesome Ansible resources.
-- `Ansible cmdb` <https://github.com/fboender/ansible-cmdb`_ - Takes the output of Ansible's fact gathering and converts it into a static HTML overview page containing system configuration information
+- `Ansible cmdb <https://github.com/fboender/ansible-cmdb>`_ - Takes the output of Ansible's fact gathering and converts it into a static HTML overview page containing system configuration information.
-- `Ansible Shell` <https://github.com/dominis/ansible-shell`_ - Interactive shell for Ansible with built-in tab completion for all the modules
+- `Ansible Shell <https://github.com/dominis/ansible-shell>`_ - Interactive shell for Ansible with built-in tab completion for all the modules.
-- `Ansible Silo` <https://github.com/groupon/ansible-silo`_ - Ansible in a self-contained environment via Docker.
+- `Ansible Silo <https://github.com/groupon/ansible-silo>`_ - Ansible in a self-contained environment via Docker.
-- `AWX` <https://github.com/ansible/awx`_ - AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
+- `AWX <https://github.com/ansible/awx>`_ - AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
 It is the upstream project for Tower, a commercial derivative of AWX.
-- `Mitogen for Ansible` <https://mitogen.readthedocs.io/en/latest/ansible.html`_ - Uses the `Mitogen <https://github.com/dw/mitogen/>`_ library to execute Ansible playbooks in a more efficient way (decreases the execution time).
+- `Mitogen for Ansible <https://mitogen.readthedocs.io/en/latest/ansible.html>`_ - Uses the `Mitogen <https://github.com/dw/mitogen/>`_ library to execute Ansible playbooks in a more efficient way (decreases the execution time).
-- `OpsTools-ansible` <https://github.com/centos-opstools/opstools-ansible`_ - The project opstools-ansible is to use Ansible to configure an environment that provides the support of `OpsTools` <https://wiki.centos.org/SpecialInterestGroup/OpsTools>, namely centralized logging and analysis, availability monitoring, and performance monitoring.
+- `OpsTools-ansible <https://github.com/centos-opstools/opstools-ansible>`_ - The project opstools-ansible is to use Ansible to configure an environment that provides the support of `OpsTools <https://wiki.centos.org/SpecialInterestGroup/OpsTools>`_, namely centralized logging and analysis, availability monitoring, and performance monitoring.
-- `TD4A` <https://github.com/cidrblock/td4a`_ - Template designer for automation - TD4A is a visual design aid for building and testing jinja2 templates.
+- `TD4A <https://github.com/cidrblock/td4a>`_ - Template designer for automation - TD4A is a visual design aid for building and testing jinja2 templates.
 It will combine data in yaml format with a jinja2 template and render the output.

 *****************